heidelbergj/CS-14115_SS23/session_09/session_09.md

         .attr('transform', `scale(${vis.zoom} ${vis.zoom})`);
     ```

-    You should now be able to draw all the states.
-Do so in initVis.
+    You can now move on to draw all the states.
+In order to do so, you will need a path
+   generator.
+This path generator will help you later in your code to generate the `d` attribute,
+   that will define the outline of each state (`.attr("d", vis.path)`)

+    ```javascript
+        vis.path = d3.geoPath();
+    ```

+    Now, you can move on to drawing the states.
+Do you remember the d3 methods to do so?
+Here
+   are some hints:

+    ```javascript
+        vis.states = vis.map.selectA...
+            .data(topojson.feature(vis.dataTopographic, vis.dataTopographic.objects.states).features)
+            .e...
+            .ap..
+            .at..
+    ```

     &nbsp;

 5. **Define wrangleData() method**